Editorial Guidelines

 • ASRS (Adult ADHD Self-Report Scale) developed by WHO and Harvard Medical School

-• SNAP-IV for pediatric ADHD screening based on DSM criteria
+• SNAP-IV for pediatric attention and behavior screening

 • Scoring algorithms follow original research specifications